offendingcommit/valdris/Lore/Dual Economy.md

 A desperate merchant has mortgaged everything on a shipment of Grade V artifacts.
 When bandits strike, they need protection—but can only pay in product.
 Do the heroes take payment in dangerous, possibly cursed artifacts?
 And what happens when they discover the "bandits" are actually customs agents from a kingdom that claims the artifacts were stolen from their ruins?

 ### The Forger's Apprentice
 A talented young forger wants out of the business but knows too much.
 They offer the party a fortune in "authentication secrets" in exchange for protection and passage to a new life.
 But their former master, connected to the Raven's Market, won't let such valuable knowledge walk away.
-The party must navigate [[Grimhaven]]'s underworld while questioning whether they're helping a victim or enabling a criminal.
+The party must navigate [Grimhaven](Grimhaven.md)'s underworld while questioning whether they're helping a victim or enabling a criminal.

 ### The Activated Vault
 A previously dormant ruin has awakened, but initial reports suggest its treasures are beyond imagination—Grade VIII and IX artifacts in pristine condition.
 A bidding war erupts between factions wanting to hire the party for the salvage mission.
 But why are some bidders more interested in ensuring the vault remains sealed?
 What do they know about what's inside?